bogdan-d/XeniaOS/README.md

 <h3 align="center">Arch Bootc / Niri / DMS / Xenia / Gaming On Linux</h3>

+# Simple explanation:
+A free operating system for PCs/laptops that plays games well, ones supported by [Linux](https://www.protondb.com/), that uses a [nifty windowing system](https://github.com/YaLTeR/niri) and has cute fox women in wallpapers.

+# Linux Technical:
-This is an opinionated gaming-oriented bootc image, an "immutable" linux-based operating system.
-Featuring the CachyOS kernel optimizations, Niri a tiling window manager, [Xenia the fox](https://xenia.efi.pages.gay/) in theming, and various other software tweaks and flatpaks that suit my tastes and aesthetics.
-Its emphasis is on gaming performance on bootc at most any other cost.
+This is an opinionated gaming-oriented [bootc image](https://github.com/bootc-dev/bootc), an "immutable" linux-based operating system.
+Featuring the [CachyOS](https://wiki.cachyos.org/features/kernel/) kernel optimizations, [Niri](https://github.com/YaLTeR/niri) a tiling window manager, [DMS/Quickshell](https://github.com/AvengeMedia/DankMaterialShell), [Xenia the fox](https://xenia.efi.pages.gay/) in theming, and various other software tweaks and flatpaks that suit my tastes and aesthetics.
+Its emphasis is on high gaming performance on bootc, and is also suitable for content creation needs (Art/Videos/Audio).
 It is at least slightly experimental and pioneering new ground with the newness of Arch Bootc vs the well-trod ground of Fedora Bootc.
+It should end up easier to use and understand for the average user than base Arch/CachyOS, and offers the power of bootc for fearless backups and compatibility with the bootc ecosystem.
+(You can try out other "operating systems" without reinstalling, [with one simple sentence!](https://docs.bazzite.gg/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/rebase_guide/))

 ## Installation requirements and instructions
--x86 -AMD/Intel cpu/gpu -V3 cpu possibly -[Secureboot](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/disabling-secure-boot?view=windows-11) must be off -On a Virtual Machine, [opengl acceleration](https://askubuntu.com/a/1389829) is needed
+-AMD/Intel cpu/gpu -V3 cpu possibly -[Secureboot](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/disabling-secure-boot?view=windows-11) must be off -On a Virtual Machine, [opengl acceleration](https://askubuntu.com/a/1389829) is needed

-This OS can be used by first installing [Bluefin](https://projectbluefin.io/) (or any related Bootc image) and rebasing with terminal command:
+This OS can be used by first installing [Aurora]([https://getaurora.dev/en) OR [Bluefin](https://projectbluefin.io/) (or any related Bootc image) and rebasing with terminal command:

 `sudo bootc switch ghcr.io/xeniameraki/xeniaos:latest`